kostaskougios/code-optimizer/Readme.md

 run
 `sbt assembly`

-then add the generated jar as a scalac plugin i.e.
+then add the generated jar as a scalac plugin to your scala 3 project, i.e.

 ```
 ThisBuild / scalacOptions ++= Seq(